 August 24, 2021

-Room to Read’s Quality Reading Materials (QRM) team, along with the help of translators, have been working to translate our Peace & Equality Book Collection into Jarai, an indigenous language of the Montagnard Jarai people, and a minority language in Vietnam and Cambodia.
+Room to Read’s Quality Reading Materials (QRM) team, along with the help of translators, have been working to translate our Peace & Equality Book Collection into Jarai, a local language of the Montagnard Jarai people, and a minority language in Vietnam and Cambodia.
 Author H'Abigail Mlo, who wrote “Ya’s Backyard Jungle” for the collection, wanted her book to be translated into Jarai, in addition to Vietnamese, so that young Montagnard readers can enjoy the book.

 Originally from the Central Highlands of Vietnam, H'Abigail’s parents and maternal grandparents immigrated from refugee camps in Thailand and the Philippines to North Carolina in the 1980s.
 H’Abigail now lives in Greensboro, North Carolina, home to the largest population of Montagnards outside of Southeast Asia.
 Today, H’Abigail is an author committed to telling the stories of Montagnard people.

 Once our QRM team translated “Ya’s Backyard Jungle,” they decided to translate the entire Peace & Equality series into Jarai so that Montagnard communities around the world can enjoy all the stories.
 The full collection of Jarai books will be available on Literacy Cloud in September.